Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 10.27.45 UTC
+- WIB: Sabtu, 9 November 2024 11.27.34 UTC
-- WITA: Sabtu, 9 November 2024 11.27.45 UTC
+- WITA: Sabtu, 9 November 2024 12.27.34 UTC
-- WIT: Sabtu, 9 November 2024 12.27.45 UTC
+- WIT: Sabtu, 9 November 2024 13.27.34 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success